beckboan/2dphysics/README.md

 ## Credit

-Majority of credit for this project can go to Randy Gaul's Impulse Engine (https://github.com/RandyGaul/ImpulseEngine) and Erin Catto's Box2d (https://github.com/erincatto/box2d)
+Majority of credit for this project can go to Randy Gaul's Impulse Engine (https://github.com/RandyGaul/ImpulseEngine) and Erin Catto's Box2d (https://github.com/erincatto/box2d).
+Many times I found myself using their projects as templates/tutorials on engine setup/ primitive shape creation/ collision detection and resolution.

 ## Features